jamesnvk/jamesnvk.github.io/_posts/2016-01-27-jamesnovak-cli-gem.md

   My first Ruby CLI Gem: Train Hard
 </div>

 My idea for this gem is fairly straightforward.
 It is a command line interface that scrapes from a website that lists exercises by muscle groups.
-Each muscle group has exercises, and each exercise has a rating.
-Later in the process I would like to add functionality that displays only exercises based on a certain rating criteria.
+Each muscle has many exercises.
+Each exercise belongs to a muscle.

 The first order of business is to bust out the notepad and organize the project into small bite sized pieces.
 Here's what I got (shoutout to Avi ;))